 Family Setup lets parents specify with which contacts children can communicate.
 Parents can also get automatic location notifications, so they can keep tabs on where their family is.
 Kids can use their Apple Watch to track their movement and all Apple Watch activity features.

 Schooltime Mode is a feature that helps kids stay focused, limiting available features and activating Do Not Disturb during the school day, while giving them a unique watch face.

 Family Setup requires cellular Apple Watches, Series 4 or later.

 What it lacks

-The Apple Watch Series 6 can take blood oxygen levels during use and manually by doing a 15-second reading.
-This information can determine how much oxygen passes into the bloodstream and indicate lung conditions and other ailments.
+The Apple Watch Series 6 can take blood-oxygen levels during use and manually by doing a 15-second reading.
+This information can determine how much oxygen passes into the bloodstream, indicating lung conditions and other ailments.